sherif-ffs/hoard/README.md

 - [x] add item to collection from panel
 - [x] remove item from collection from panel
 - [x] scrape title/details of URL
-- [ ] check if item exists in collection from pill component
+- [x] check if item exists in collection from pill component
+- [ ] make sure remove item from collection works

 # Client